Ronald Gene Simmons: Allegations, investigation, and charges

-Abe DeLeon, Otero County manager for the New Mexico Human Services Department said he received an anonymous tip that the Simmons family had gone to the Little Rock area.
-DeLeon then sent a "protective Service alert" about Simmons to the Arkansas Human Service Department on March 17, 1982.
-Walt Patterson, deputy director of the Arkansas Human Services Department, said there was no reason for the department to act on an alert from New Mexico.
+Abe DeLeon, Otero County manager for the New Mexico Human Services Department, said he received an anonymous tip that the Simmons family had gone to the Little Rock area.
+DeLeon then sent a "protective Service alert" about Simmons and the three incest charges filed against him to the Arkansas Human Service Department on March 17, 1982.
+Walt Patterson, deputy director of the Arkansas Human Services Department, said on December 31, 1987, that he couldn't find the letter that New Mexico said had been sent, and there was no reason for the department to act on an alert from New Mexico.
 The proper way to handle that would have been through law enforcement agencies, who might have traced Simmons through his military pension payments.
-Patterson also said, "if we had been contacted by the Simmons family, we would have taken action on the New Mexico alert."
+Patterson said, "If we had been contacted by the Simmons family, we would have taken action on the New Mexico alert."

-Sanders said he met with Simmons in June or July 1982.
-Simmons said he did not know where his father lived but that he could have him returned to New Mexico if the charges were dropped.
+On December 31, 1987, Debby Nye, an attorney for the Arkansas Human Services Department, and other officials checked records and found that "to the best of our ability we cannot find that we have had any contact with that family."
+She said she could not locate a letter from New Mexico social services officials, but assumed it had arrived and that "protective service alerts" had been sent to every county office.
+Unless Simmons or someone in his family applied for food stamps, welfare, or other services, the department had no authority to look for them or to investigate for abuse.

 The New Mexico incest charges were conditionally dismissed on August 10, 1982.
+Former DA Steven Sanders said he decided to withdraw the charges because the district court had verbally requested that he clear the docket of cases that were a year old and unlikely to be prosecuted, describing the procedure as a "general continuing thing to get rid of old cases."
+He also said the indictment was dismissed because officials had been unable to locate the family, and the only witness was the uncooperative daughter.
+He said Simmons' son, Gene (Ronald Jr.), told him in July 1982 that the family would return to New Mexico and undergo further counseling if the charges were dropped.
+Gene did not tell him where the family was living.
+Sanders also said the New Mexico Human Services Department didn't inform his office that the Simmons family might be in Arkansas.
+Otero County Sheriff Matt Matheney said that the sheriff's office hadn't been informed, either.

-Former DA Sanders said the indictment was dismissed because officials had been unable to locate the family and the only witness was the uncooperative daughter.
-The dismissal had a provision allowing reinstatement of the charges if Simmons was arrested.
-The dismissal canceled the arrest warrant and any information stored on the FBI's National Crime Information Center (NCIC) was dropped, leaving no trace.
+The dismissal included a provision allowing the charges to be reinstated if Simmons was arrested.
+The dismissal canceled the arrest warrant, and any information stored on the FBI's National Crime Information Center (NCIC) was dropped, leaving no trace.